sea-lab-wm/burt/README.md

 * `burt-quality-checker`: this folder contains BURT's **app execution model**, which is a graph that stores the sequential GUI-level app interactions, and the **dialogue quality processor**, which checks the quality of the end-user's textual bug descriptions (i.e., the individual OB, EB, or S2Rs) and matches them to screens or transitions of the execution model.

-* `burt-nlparser`: this folder contains BURT's **natural language parser**, which parses the textual bug descriptions (i.e., the invididual OB, EB, and S2Rs) provided by end-users, using dependency parsing via Stanford CoreNLP toolkit.
+* `burt-nlparser`: this folder contains BURT's **natural language parser**, which parses the textual bug descriptions (i.e., the individual OB, EB, and S2Rs) provided by end-users, using dependency parsing via Stanford CoreNLP toolkit.

-#### Tools for Generating App Execution Data
+### Tools for Generating App Execution Data

 The following tools were used/implemented to generate the app execution data needed by BURT to build its app execution model.

-* `crashscope`: this folder contains CrashScope's code, which generates app execution data in the form of sequential interactions (e.g., taps or type events) by utilizing a set of systematic exploration strategies on Android apps (e.g. top-down and bottom-up exploration).
+* [`crashscope`](https://github.com/sea-lab-wm/burt/tree/tool-demo/crashscope): this folder contains CrashScope's code, which generates app execution data in the form of sequential interactions (e.g., taps or type events) by utilizing a set of systematic exploration strategies on Android apps (e.g. top-down and bottom-up exploration).
 The code generates an screenshot of each interaction, XML files with GUI hierarchies, and app execution information for each screen of the app (e.g., which component was interacted with).

-* `AVT`: this folder contains AVT, a custom screen-recording desktop app that we developed, which allows humans (e.g., end users or developers) to collect screen recordings and *getevent* traces from a mobile device or emulator by simply clicking a record button.
+* [`avt-tool`](https://github.com/sea-lab-wm/burt/tree/tool-demo/avt-tool): this folder contains AVT, a custom screen-recording desktop app that we developed, which allows humans (e.g., end users or developers) to collect screen recordings and *getevent* traces from a mobile device or emulator by simply clicking a record button.
 The tool internally uses the Android screen recorder that is executed by Android’s ADB tool.
-The link to AVT is [here](https://github.com/sea-lab-wm/burt/tree/master/avt-tool).
+The link to AVT is [here](https://github.com/sea-lab-wm/burt/tree/tool-demo/avt-tool).

-* `traceReplayer`: this folder contains the code that processes the app interactions made by humans to execute app features (i.e., the traces collected via AVT).
+* [`trace-replayer`](https://github.com/sea-lab-wm/burt/tree/tool-demo/trace-replayer): this folder contains the code that processes the app interactions made by humans to execute app features (i.e., the traces collected via AVT).
 The code generates app screenshots, XML GUI hierarchy files, and app execution information used by BURT to complement/augment the execution model (i.e., the graph).

-### BURT's App Execution Data
+## BURT's App Execution Data

 The `data` directory contains the data used by BURT to build the app execution model.
 We describe the three main types of data stored in this directory: